Hello all. I’m sorry I haven’t been posting much, I’ve been pretty busy. But please feel free to send asks; I really want to encourage discussion.

 I’ll admit it, I’m not very good at this.
 I think it would be better to direct you towards http://fuck-shaving.tumblr.com/, because I think they will be able to give you great advice and motivation!

-Anonymous asked: Do you think it's possible for hirsute girls to be considered attractive?
+Anonymous said: Do you think it's possible for hirsute girls to be considered attractive?
 I don't feel like i owe beauty to anyone but no matter how much I try it still hurts to think of no one ever loving me or finding me attractive

 Yes.
 I think it’s entirely possible.
 Every person has aspects of them that are just positively gorgeous.
 Hirsute women face the difficulty of being told that they are not conventionally attractive, but I just don’t believe it.
 Conventions change, and so many people will love you.

-Anonymous asked: I really love to swim but getting rid of all the hair is such a hassle and even when I do spend hours and get rid of it, you can still see all the hair follicles and I feel disgusting.
+Anonymous said: I really love to swim but getting rid of all the hair is such a hassle and even when I do spend hours and get rid of it, you can still see all the hair follicles and I feel disgusting.
 Any tips? ps: Love you!

 Competitive/lane swimming or going to the beach type swimming?
 For the former, my suggestion would be to only remove all the hair when it gets really bad.
 If you’re swimming in a lane, no one’s going to be watching your hair, instead they’ll just be watching you swim!